 I submitted a Utility Assistance application, how can I know what the status is?

-Utility Assistance applications take at least 20 businesses days to process.
+Utility Assistance applications take at least 4-5 weeks to process.
 Once your application has been processed our team will inform your utility company of the payment and will either mail or email you your receipt.
 If there is a problem with your application we will reach out to you in order to correct any issues or collect any missing documentation.